nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 * Date should be a valid calendar date, date out of range will not be accepted. e.g. `23-02-2021` is a valid calendar date, `33-02-2021` is an invalid date format.

-* NRIC format should be `1 alphabet, 7 digits, 1 alphabet, and it should not be blank`, other NRIC format will not be accepted. e.g. `S1234567B` is a valid NRIC format, `s2222b` or `s11111111` is an invalid NRIC format.
+* NRIC format should be `1 alphanumeric characters( It should start with S, T, F or G),followed by 7 numerical numbers and a checksum letter.
+It should not be blank.`, other NRIC format will not be accepted. e.g. `S1234567B` is a valid NRIC format, `s2222b` or `s11111111` is an invalid NRIC format.

+* Every data must be unique NRIC and Phone number.

 </div>

 ### Viewing help : `help`